Quantipy/quantipy/docs/API/sites/doc_overview/data_preparation.rst

 ...     ----------
 ...     df : pandas.DataFrame
 ...
-The Quantipy-style view result to be sorted ...     sort_col : str or int, default='All'
+The Quantipy-style view result to be sorted ...     sort_on : str or int, default='All'
 ...
 The column (on the innermost level of the column's ...
 MultiIndex) on which to sort.
 ...     ascending : bool, default=False